q1701/build-checkinstall/centos6/README.md

 -----------

 * Base image : centos:centos6
-* Image : q1701/centos-build-checkinstall
+* Image : q1701/build-checkinstall-centos6
-* Container : centos-build-checkinstall
+* Container : build-checkinstall-centos6
 * Output directory : ./share

 Scripts
 -------

-* `build` : Build a image 'q1701/centos-build-checkinstall'.
+* `build` : Build a image 'q1701/build-checkinstall-centos6'.
-* `run` : Create and start a container 'centos-build-checkinstall.', and a RPM file will be created in './out' directory.
+* `run` : Create and start a container 'build-checkinstall-centos6.',
+and a RPM file will be created in './out' directory.

 Notice